kluctl/www-kluctl.io/content/en/docs/tutorials/microservices-1-basic-project-setup.md

 ## Introduction

-This is the first article in a series of articles around the [GCP Microservices Demo](https://github.com/GoogleCloudPlatform/microservices-demo) and the use of kluctl to deploy and manage the demo.
+This is the first tutorial in a series of tutorials around the [GCP Microservices Demo](https://github.com/GoogleCloudPlatform/microservices-demo) and the use of kluctl to deploy and manage the demo.

-We will start with a simple kluctl project setup (this article) and then advance to a multi-environment and multi-cluster setup (upcoming article).
+We will start with a simple kluctl project setup (this tutorial) and then advance to a multi-environment and multi-cluster setup (upcoming tutorial).
 Afterwards, we will also show how daily business (updates, house keeping, ...) with such a deployment would look like.

 ## GCP Microservices Demo